GiantDarth/cs430_project4/README.md

 **Northern Arizona University (Fall 2016)**

-raycast is a software-renderer-based raycaster that takes in an indefinite amount of scene objects such as planes and spheres provided by a JSON file, and outputs the scene as a P6 PPM image file.
+raytrace is a software-renderer-based raytracer that takes in an indefinite amount of scene objects such as planes and spheres provided by a JSON file, and outputs the scene as a P6 PPM image file.